Drugs & Medications - Remifemin Menopause oral

 Remifemin Menopause oral Overdose

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If overdose is suspected, contact a poison control center or emergency room right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: slow heartbeat, vision problems, severe dizziness, increased sweating, seizure.NOTES:

 Tell your doctor that you are taking black cohosh.
 Keep all regular medical and laboratory appointments.
 Your doctor may order liver function tests to check for side effects.